Catarinaperiquito/Google-Data-Analytics---Cyclistic-Case-Study/README.md

 ```
 ![](https://github.com/Catarinaperiquito/Google-Data-Analytics---Cyclistic-Case-Study/blob/16a7d9b74bc6a8e570ca31f594a8a7dc6a2d6e05/data%20viz%20-%20histogram%20(2).png)

-By the data visualization it seems that annual members use Cyclistic mostly to commute to work or during rush hours and during lunch time.
+By the data visualization it seems that Annual members ride during during rush hours.
+This means that they  may be mainly using Cyclistic to commuting to work.
 Casual riders use this service more sporadically, but mostly from 10-19h.

 ![](https://github.com/Catarinaperiquito/Google-Data-Analytics---Cyclistic-Case-Study/blob/main/Captura%20rides_week%201.png)

 Once again the assumption that annual members use Cyclistic services to ride to work is even more clear.
-They use it especially from monday to friday which are normal work days.
-In the other hand casual users ride are more active during the weekend.
-And during saturday rides almost double meaning that casual customers use this service especially during freetime and for leisure purposes.
+They ride especially from monday to friday which are normal work days.
+In the other hand casual users are more active during the weekend.
+Also during saturday, casual rides almost double meaning that customers use this service especially during freetime and for leisure purposes.

 ### **What is the duration of each user type rides?
 Does it vary per week day or month?**